Wanstead Park

 This priority remains the same as the past ones due to being ratified by the most recent ward panel as it is still a concern that the residents feel SNT should be focusing on:

-Reduce theft of motor vehicle & theft from motor vehicle on key streets on the ward (Woodlands Avenue & surrounding) over the next three months.
+Reduce theft of motor vehicle & theft from motor vehicle on key streets on the ward (Woodlands Avenue and the road surrounding Warren Road) over the next three months.
 In accordance with problem orientated policing.

 S - Reduce ASB and drug use.